 - Sustainable investments in economic activities that contribute to environmental or social objectives.
 They include investments in EU-taxonomy eligible economic activities;

-The regulation applies from 10 March 2021 to financial products listed below and extends to their product manufacturers and their financial advisers who are located in the EU:
+As of 10 March 2021, SFDR applies to the financial products listed below and extends to their product manufacturers and their financial advisers who are located in the EU:

-- Portfolio managed by credit institutions or investment firms
+- Portfolios managed by credit institutions or investment firms

 - Insurance-based investment products (IBIPs)

-- Pension products, workplace pensions products regulated under the IORP directive and PEPP
+- Pension products, workplace pension products regulated under the IORP directive and PEPP

-Disclosure obligations that must be supplemented and further specified by Regulatory Technical Standards (RTS) (such as statement on consideration of PAI indicators for large product manufacturers, pre-contractual and periodic information for financial products “promoting ESG characteristics” or “investing in sustainable investments”) will only apply the principle-based requirements from 10 March 2021 until the application date specified in these RTS.
+Disclosure obligations that must be supplemented and further specified by Regulatory Technical Standards (RTS) (such as the statement on consideration of PAI indicators for large product manufacturers, pre-contractual and periodic information for financial products “promoting ESG characteristics” or “investing in sustainable investments”) will only apply the principle-based requirements from 10 March 2021 until 1 January 2023, which corresponds to the application date specified in these RTS.

-From 10 March 2021, all in-scope financial products will have to disclose in pre-contractual documents how they consider sustainability risks and the expected impact on the return of the product.
-Their product manufacturers and advisers will have to disclose information on the integration of sustainability risks in the investment decisions-making process or the investment advice process as well as information on how remuneration policies are consistent with the integration of sustainability risks.
+As of 10 March 2021, all in-scope financial products have to disclose in pre-contractual documents how they consider sustainability risks and the expected impact on the return of the product.
+Their product manufacturers and advisers have to disclose information on the integration of sustainability risks in the investment decision-making process or the investment advice process as well as information on how remuneration policies are consistent with the integration of sustainability risks.

 Financial products that do not claim to achieve any degree of sustainability may face marketing difficulties as they will have to clearly disclose in their pre-contractual documents that they do not consider sustainability risks, PAI on sustainability factors or EU taxonomy criteria that define environmentally sustainable economic activities.
-Moreover, under MIFID II amendments that will be adopted in Q1 2021, those products would no longer be advised to clients that have expressed ESG preferences.
+Moreover, under MIFID II amendments that will be apply from 2 August 2022, products that do not consider PAI on sustainability factors or that do not invest in sustainable investments will no longer be advised to clients that have expressed ESG preferences.

-- The content of the statement on PAI to be produced at entity level and the mandatory PAI indicators will only have to be published for the first time from 30 June 2023 for a reference period which is the calendar year 2022
+The content of the statement on PAI to be produced at entity level and the mandatory PAI indicators will only have to be published for the first time from 30 June 2023 for the reference period of the calendar year 2022.

 It is important to note that all information would be provided in comparable digital formats.